The Woman from Tangier

-The Woman from Tangier is a 1948 American crime film directed by Harold Daniels and starring Adele Jergens, Stephen Dunne and Ian MacDonald.
+The Woman from Tangier is a 1948 American crime thriller film directed by Harold Daniels and starring Adele Jergens, Stephen Dunne and Ian MacDonald.
 It was one of a number of Hollywood films set in Tangier during the International Zone era.
 The film's art direction was by Walter Holscher.

 Plot

 A dancer known to everyone by the name Nylon has been working in Morocco at a somewhat disreputable nightclub owned by Paul Morales, who gets into some trouble with police.
 Nylon decides to set sail for Gibraltar on the North Empress, which docks along the way in Tangier.

 Tens of thousands of dollars are reported missing from the ship's safe.
 Capt.
 Sam Graves also is notified that the ship's purser has been found murdered.
 Insurance investigator Ray Shapley tries to piece together what happened, and after he questions Nylon, a romantic attraction between them develops.

 Morales turns up aboard ship.
 He reveals to Nylon that he was responsible for the theft and murder, along with his accomplice, Graves, the ship's captain.
 Graves is persuaded that Nylon knows too much and must be done away with, but Shapley rescues her just in time.